-- of the Building Societies Act 1989 and Section 16 of the Insurance Act 1989, as applicable. - 3.4 The obligation to submit an annual compliance statement to the Central Bank pursuant to Section 25 of the Code shall be imposed by notice under Section 25 of the Central Bank Act 1997. - 3.5 The Code may be amended or supplemented by the Central Bank from time to time. - 3.6 This Code is imposed in addition to, and shall not affect, any other corporate governance obligations and standards to which an institution is subject otherwise than under these requirements and other conditions and/or requirements set out in the licence or authorisation of institutions.
-If a conflict arises between the Code and another corporate governance obligation or standard, the stricter of the obligations or standards should be met so as to ensure compliance with all sets of obligations. - 3.7 A contravention of the Code may be liable to the Central Bank using any of its regulatory powers, including, but not limited to, any or all of the following: - The imposition of an administrative sanction under Part IIIC of the Central Bank Act 1942; - The prosecution of an offence; - The refusal to appoint a proposed director to any pre- approval controlled function where prescribed by the Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010; and/or - The suspension, removal or prohibition of an individual from carrying out a controlled function where prescribed by the Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010. - 3.8 Where a provision of this Code is amended or deleted, any legal proceedings, investigation, disciplinary or enforcement action in respect of a right acquired or obligation or liability incurred in respect of a contravention of or act of misconduct under the provision in force at the time may be instituted, continued or enforced and any sanction or penalty in respect of such contravention or act of misconduct may be imposed by the Central Bank as if the provision had not been amended or deleted.

-4. REPORTING TO THE CENTRAL BANK

-- 4.1 The Central Bank will monitor adherence to the Code through its on-going supervision of institutions. - 4.2 Any institution which becomes aware of a material deviation from this Code shall within 5 business days report the deviation to the Central Bank, advising of the background and the proposed remedial action.
-The board is responsible for determining (in the first instance) whether a breach is material based on the particular facts. - 4.3 The Central Bank also requires each institution to submit an annual compliance statement as set out at Section 25, in accordance with any guidelines issued by the Central Bank, specifying whether the institution has complied with the Code.
+~ .
+24 3.4 The obligation to submit an annual compliance statement to the Central Bank pursuant to Section 25 of the Code shall be imposed by notice under Section 25 of the Central Bank Act 1997.
+24 3.5 The Code may be amended or supplemented by the Central Bank from time to time.
+24 3.6 This Code is imposed in addition to, and shall not affect, any other corporate governance obligations and standards to which an institution is subject otherwise than under these requirements and other conditions and/or requirements set out in the licence or authorisation of institutions.
+If a conflict arises between the Code and another corporate governance obligation or standard, the stricter of the obligations or standards should be met so as to ensure compliance with all sets of obligations.
+24 3.7 A contravention of the Code may be liable to the Central Bank using any of its regulatory powers, including, but not limited to, any or all of the following: • The imposition of an administrative sanction under Part IIIC of the Central Bank Act 1942; The prosecution of an offence; The refusal to appoint a proposed director to any pre- approval controlled function where prescribed by the Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010; and/or The suspension, removal or prohibition of an individual 1 from carrying out a controlled function where prescribed by the Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010.
+24 3.8 Where a provision of this Code is amended or deleted, any legal proceedings, investigation, disciplinary or enforcement action in respect of a right acquired or obligation or liability incurred in respect of a contravention of or act of misconduct under the provision in force at the time may be instituted, continued or enforced and any sanction or penalty in respect of such contravention or act of misconduct may be imposed by the Central Bank as if the provision had not been amended or deleted.
+26 4.
+REPORTING TO THE CENTRAL BANK 26 4.1 The Central Bank will monitor adherence to the Code through its on-going supervision of institutions.
+26 4.2 Any institution which becomes aware of a material deviation from this Code shall within 5 business days report the deviation to the Central Bank, advising of the background and the proposed Central Bank, advising of the background and the proposed remedial action.
+The board is responsible for determining (in the remedial action.
+The board is responsible for determining (in the 26 4.3 remedial action.
+The board is responsible for determining (in the first instance) whether a breach is material based on the particular 26 4.3 remedial action.
+The board is responsible for determining (in the first instance) whether a breach is material based on the particular facts.
+26 4.3 remedial action.
+The board is responsible for determining (in the first instance) whether a breach is material based on the particular facts.
+The Central Bank also requires each institution to submit an annual